 Often I see star anise suggested as an ingredient for chutneys.
 However, I find that just ends up as little woody bits in the chutney, so I no longer use it.

-This recipe, like the Spiced Beef Lentil Stew, was one I made on a recent snowy day when I had to rely on what was in my pantry for ingredients.
-I was lucky to have some fresh cilantro to add, but you could do without it.
+I made this recipe, like the Spiced Beef Lentil Stew, on a recent snowy day when I had to rely on what was in my pantry for ingredients.
+So I was lucky to have some fresh cilantro to add, but you could do without it.